+Resource Efficiency and end-of-life design/treatment related Information Requirements

-- Games Consoles subject to this SRI, and placed on the market within each reporting period, shall also comply with the following resource efficiency and end-of-life design requirements: - To support product life extension, the following information shall be provided to consumers (either provided with the console itself, onscreen, in hardcopy, or online): - Explanation on how to keep the consoles in good working condition (examples could include, where applicable: how to keep the product dust free, how to install system updates, how to remove trapped disks, etc.) - How to delete personal data (e.g. if the consumer wishes to send the console for reuse) - Options available (if any) to consumers to upgrade the performance of their consoles(e.g. installing a bigger hard drive) - A refurbishment or out-of-warranty repair service for each games console shall be made available, and supported by the following requirements: - Technical documentation shall be made available to authorised repair centres to enable repair or refurbishment of each games console - Spare parts shall be made available to authorised repair or refurbishment centres for each games console - To improve both recycling and reuse at end-of-life, maintenance and refurbishment of each games console shall be possible by non-destructive disassembly of the following key components: the motherboard, hard disk drive, optical drive, and internal power supply.
-In addition, Signatories shall ensure that joining or sealing techniques do not prevent the removal of the components, applicable to games consoles, listed in point 1 of Annex VII of Directive 2012/19/EU, when present.
-Exemptions apply where non-removable joining and sealing techniques may be used to ensure either user safety necessary to comply with safety-related EU legislation or product quality necessary to avoid wear and tear that would otherwise shorten the product's useful life.4
+- To support product life extension, the following information shall be provided to consumers (either provided with the console itself, onscreen, in hardcopy, or online): - Explanation on how to keep the consoles in good working condition (examples could include, where applicable: how to keep the product dust free, how to install system updates, how to remove trapped disks, etc.) - How to delete personal data (e.g. if the consumer wishes to send the console for reuse) - Options available (if any) to consumers to upgrade the performance of their consoles(e.g. installing a bigger hard drive) - A refurbishment or out-of-warranty repair service for each games console shall be made available, and supported by the following requirements: - Technical documentation shall be made available to authorised repair centres to enable repair or refurbishment of each games console - Consumers will be informed of end-of-life processing, refurbishment, and out-of-warranty repair options available within the operating instructions of each games console (with instructions either provided with the console itself, onscreen or hardcopy, or online)